-NIJ works closely with the Office of Juvenile Justice and Delinquency Prevention (OJJDP) to support high-quality, rigorous research, evaluations, and statistical analyses related to juvenile justice, as well as preventing and responding to juvenile delinquency and victimization.
+NIJ works closely with the Office of Juvenile Justice and Delinquency Prevention to support high-quality, rigorous research, evaluations, and statistical analyses related to juvenile justice, as well as preventing and responding to juvenile delinquency and victimization.
 This research provides information about the risk and protective factors that contribute to or deter youth’s involvement in the juvenile justice system.
 It also helps the field understand adolescent behaviors, system responses, and the interventions that are most likely to promote positive youth outcomes.

 Events and Trainings